gregorywduke/iNaturalistScraper/README.md

 # iNaturalistScraper
-Desktop application that downloads list of image urls contained in an "Export Observations" CSV file from iNaturalist.
+Desktop application that downloads images from a list of image urls contained in an "Export Observations" CSV file from iNaturalist.
 Written in Python, this scraper uses PySimpleGUI and comes packaged in an executable.
+If you need to compile a dataset of nature images, this is the tool to use.

 To Use, Follow these Steps:
 1. Visit the "Export Observations" page on iNaturalist.org, and select your desired parameters.